Skip to content

 For User info endpoint, enter the userinfo_endpoint value.

-For Client secret, enter the App client secret that you copied earlier.
+For Client secret, enter your app client secret.

 Test the setup